approach0/docs/content/en/build.md

 ### 3. Download CppJieba
 Our indexer/searcher is able to handle English and Chinese document.
-Here [CppJieba](https://github.com/yanyiwu/cppjieba) provides us Chinese term segmentation functionality.
+Here [CppJieba](https://github.com/yanyiwu/cppjieba) dependency enables Chinese term segmentation.
 Although we have option to choose whether or not to invoke this functionality when calling indexer/searcher programs, CppJieba is still required at compile time (at least for now) to successfully build this project.

-We do not need to build CppJieba since using the header files of this C++ project is sufficient.
+However, there is no need to build CppJieba source code, only its C++ header files are required.
 ```sh
 $ cd ~
 $ wget 'https://github.com/yanyiwu/cppjieba/archive/v4.8.1.tar.gz' -O cppjieba.tar.gz